MargaretaGalaju/E-Commerce-Service/README.md

 Implementation of an API gateway that is the single entry point for all clients.
 The API gateway handles requests in one of two ways.
 Some requests are simply proxied/routed to the appropriate service.
 It handles other requests by fanning out to multiple services.

+### Eureka
+Netflix Eureka is a service registry.
+It provides a REST API for service instance registration management and for querying available instances.
+Netflix Ribbon is an IPC client that works with Eureka to load balance requests across the available service instances.

+When using client-side discovery, the client is responsible for determining the network locations of available service instances and load balancing requests across them.
+The client queries a service registry, which is a database of available service instances.
+The client then uses a load balancing algorithm to select one of the available service instances and makes a request.

 # A description of the API endpoints;

 ### User